GoogleCloudPlatform/community/tutorials/how-to-roll-your-app-engine-managed-vms-app-back-to-a-previous-version-part-1.md

 ---
 title: How to Roll Your App Engine Flexible Environment App Back to a Previous Version
-description: Learn how to utilize versions and rollbacks in App Engine Flexible Environment
+description: Learn how to utilize versions and rollbacks in App Engine flexible environment.
 author: jmdobry
 tags: App Engine
 date_published: 12/18/2015
 ---
 ## Disaster scenario

-You've deployed an app using Google App Engine ManagedVMs, and things are going great.
+You've deployed an app using Google App Engine flexible environment, and things are going great.
 You make some change to your app and re-deploy, only to discover that something broke!
-You forgot a semicolon and now your users are mad.
+You forgot a semicolon and now your users are upset.
 What do you do?

 One option would be to quickly add the semicolon, commit the fix, and deploy again.
 Hopefully, your app only suffered a few minutes of downtime, depending on